 Which integrations power this feature

-Code Changes is powered by your connected source code management integrations, such as GitHub, GitLab, and Bitbucket.
+Code Changes is powered by your connected source code management integrations, such as GitHub, GitLab, Bitbucket, and Azure DevOps.
 These integrations allow Vanta to monitor changes made in your repositories and display them in the Code Changes view.

 Setting up Code Changes